jwoldan/collaboardate/README.md

 # README

 Collaboardate is a web application inspired by Trello and built using Ruby on Rails and React/Redux.
-For additional details on teh development of this project, see the [production README](docs/README.md) and [development README](docs/development-readme.md).
+For additional details on the development of this project, see the [production README](docs/README.md) and [development README](docs/development-readme.md).

 ## Prerequisites
 - Up to date versions of ruby and npm.